absginc/sipsaker/README.md

 # Sipsaker
-### Docker Application w/ sipsak command-line tool powered by a node/express application providing OPTION results by HTTP POST results in  uptime kuma or other monitoring tools..
+#### Docker Application w/ sipsak command-line tool powered by a node/express application providing SIP OPTION results executed by HTTP POST results for use in uptime kuma or other monitoring tools.

 This is a Docker application for running the Sipsak network tool.
 It includes the Sipsak command-line tool and a Node.js app that provides a REST API for accessing Sipsak functionality.
-Monitor your VOIP server with Uptime Kuma or other monitoring tools.

 Use the source in app.js to build a route in your existing node express application or deploy a simple docker container to run as a sipsaker.

+### Monitor your VOIP server with Uptime Kuma or other monitoring tools.

 ## Installation
 To run this application, you will need to have Docker installed on your machine.